 Rubric for self-assessment

 Skill Yes No Unsure I used math to determine the TMR using proper percentages.
 I used math to create a graph to show TMR components.
-I understand the relationship of different dietary needs based on different energy needs of an individual person or animal.
+I understand the relationship of proper TMR to yield of milk.